robmurrer/sessionlink/README.md

 Open same generated link in multiple clients to see the real-time collaborative nature of the beast.

+It may take some time to spin up the free-tier of heroku...

 See the 1.0 branch for what is running on server.

 ## Hierarchy Refactor